 Since the onset of the pandemic, the University of Oklahoma Norman campus has encouraged remote work where possible as a mitigation strategy to minimize the risk of spread of COVID-19.
 With the wide availability of COVID-19 vaccines and the demonstrated effectiveness of other mitigation protocols on and off campus, in conjunction with the recommendations of infectious diseases and public health officials, remote work in relation to COVID-19 in Norman-based programs and areas will be phased out as described below.

-*OU Health Sciences Center and OU-Tulsa: Employees and students at the OU Health Sciences Center or OU-Tulsa should continue using the online COVID-19 Screening and Reporting Tool for their campus.
+*OU Health Sciences Center and OU-Tulsa: Employees and students at the OU Health Sciences Center or OU-Tulsa will continue using the online COVID-19 Screening and Reporting Tool for their campus.

-1. Individuals should complete the Healthy Together Passport whenever the answer is YES to any of the following questions.
+1. Individuals are expected to complete the Healthy Together Passport whenever the answer to any of the following questions is YES.

-2. Individuals who cannot or choose to not use the Healthy Together app should follow the following guidelines whenever the answer is YES to any of the following questions.
+2. Individuals who cannot or choose to not use the Healthy Together app should follow these guidelines whenever the answer to any of the following questions is YES.

 Temperature Checks - Departments are discouraged from conducting temperature checks.
 If a department will require temperature checks, the manager must obtain prior approval from the Office of Human Resources.

 Since the beginning of the pandemic, in instituting its COVID-19 protocols, the University of Oklahoma has monitored guidance issued by the Centers for Disease Control.
-Taking into consideration the CDC’s recent guidance on masking, recent state law changes, and Oklahoma’s record low case counts of COVID-19, OU has lifted its mask requirement for all three campuses, with limited exceptions.
+Taking into consideration the CDC’s recent guidance on masking, Oklahoma state law, and the state of the COVID-19 pandemic in Oklahoma, OU has adopted the following masking protocols for all three campuses.

 Clean facilities and equipment require a commitment from all levels of the university community.
 Everyone has an important role and responsibility in maintaining a healthy campus environment.